 Created A Logo Using Golden Ratio?
 Present it with Gingersauce!

-Gingersauce is a brand guidelines builder that combines automation and creativity.
+Gingersauce is a professional tool for creating brand guidelines, that combines smart automation and your creativity.
 Upload a logo, get your proportions calculated, and build a brand identity for your client: all this in a few quick steps.
 Presenting with Gingersauce is professional and saves valuable time.

-You can download a generated brand book right away – it will only take a few minutes to do so!
+You can download a created brand book right away – it will only take a few minutes to do so!